Ykpatel5665/business_india/PROJECT_GUIDE.md

 - Maintain consistent spacing, padding, and layout proportions regardless of device size—visual balance and alignment should remain uniform.
 - Use responsive layout techniques (e.g., MediaQuery, LayoutBuilder, or similar) to adapt content dynamically while preserving the overall design integrity.
 - Test all screens on multiple device sizes to ensure a seamless and consistent user experience.
+- Responsive layouts must not only support mobile, tablet, and desktop breakpoints, but also adapt fluidly to any screen size or aspect ratio.
+Avoid fixed widths and heights where possible; prefer flexible, percentage-based, or adaptive sizing to prevent scrollbars and overflow on edge cases.
+Test on a wide range of screen sizes, including in-between and unusual dimensions.

 ### Code Principles
 - Follow DRY (Don't Repeat Yourself): Create reusable widgets/components.